eOverview:

 - Children: aged 7+ years or older would be fine, provided they are experienced with having a dog and aware of respecting Poppy's space.
 We don't think she would enjoy a busy loud enviroment with young children.
 The noise would be likely to overhwelm and scare her.

 - Other dogs: Poppy would benefit with at least one other Chihuahua in the home who is similar in energy level and personality.
-But the dog must be able to respect her personal space and not posessive of their owner.
+But the dog must be able to respect her personal space and not reactive to resource guarding behaviours.

 - Cats: Poppy has not been tested with cats prior.
 Any cat anticipated to be paired with her would need to be very confident and have lived with dogs prior.
 This would be tested at a meet/greet.